ZeroDayTea/PicoCTF-2021-Killer-Queen-Writeups/README.md

 # picoCTF - 2021
 March 16th - March 30th, 2021

-Hosted by Carnegie Melon University
+Hosted by Carnegie Melon University and CyLab

 ## About
 These writeups are from Killer Queen which placed 9th in the US High School Leaderboard and 18th in the Global Leaderboard.